 There are lots of business and marketing skills you will need to learn that will help you grow.
-For more on that go to Loads of free resources to help you become an uber famous adventurer.
+For more on this go to Loads of free resources to help you become an uber-famous influencer.

 #3 You can’t be for everyone

-It took me some time to find my direction and my voice, which was basically a waste of time.
-I was trying to target a too wide an audience.
+It took me some time to find my direction and my voice.
+I was trying to target too wide an audience.
 Find your niche early on.
 The more specific the better.
 If you are an adventurer, what is it that makes you special?
 Will you focus on family adventure, UK based adventure, record-breaking adventures, endurance adventures, etc?

 That doesn’t mean that you can’t grow and expand your brand down the line.
 But for the early stages when you are trying to stand out in a busy market, find your unique selling point.